LicensePro

 How to Apply: Step-by-Step

-Check Tampa Zoning Requirements
+Check Tampa zoning requirements

 Collect all necessary paperwork including conditional use permit application, detailed operating plan, site development plan.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Need Help With Your CUP in Tampa?